offconvex/offconvex.github.io/_posts/2016-01-21-non-convex-workshop.md

 # Conclusion

-The workshop concluded with  interactive and energetic discussions among the speakers and the audience.
-The contrast between computer science theory and machine learning was stressed again: NP-hardness should not deter us from analyzing non-convex optimization in the context of machine learning.
-We should be creative in making new assumptions, we should try to change the problem structure and the objective function, collect relevant data to make the learning problem easier, and so on.
+NP-hardness should not deter us from analyzing non-convex optimization in the context of machine learning.
+We should be creative in making new assumptions, we should try to change the problem structure and the objective function, and collect relevant data to make the learning problem easier.

 As I conclude this blog post, I am reminded of my discussion with [Leon Bottou](http://leon.bottou.org/).
 He said that there are three levels of thinking, with increasingly more sophistication.
 At the first level, we merely aim to prove statements that are already formulated.
-Unfortunately, almost all formal education focuses on this type of skill.
+Almost all formal education focuses on this type of skill.
 At the second level, we try to draw implications, given a fixed set of assumptions.
-On the other hand, at the third level, we need to simultaneously come up with reasonable assumptions as well as their implications, and this level requires the highest level of creativity.
-In the area of machine learning, there is tremendous opportunity for such creativity, and I am hoping that the workshop managed to foster more of it.
+At the third level, we need to simultaneously come up with reasonable assumptions as well as their implications, and this level requires the highest level of creativity.
+In the area of machine learning, there is tremendous need and opportunity for such creativity, and I am hoping that the workshop managed to foster more of it.